Have A Plan

 The solution to this mess is not to bandage every occurrence of undesirable outcomes that indirectly affects us all.
 Fixing consequences does not infer a fix of causation.
 Throwing more money at these consequential issues will not repair the cause either.

 The solution to prevent these outcomes from happening is to abide by nature’s principles that form a human theory embedded into our systems to expand human ingenuity and capacity in all the directions nature, not humanity, deems appropriate.

-Our laissez-faire constructs, derived from our lack of leadership and fear to change the constitution even Thomas Jefferson agreed should be rewritten every thirty years, is considered the ball and chain to human progress that makes people believe we will never change.
+Our laissez-faire constructs, derived from our lack of leadership and fear to change the Constitution, even though Thomas Jefferson agreed it should be rewritten every thirty years, are considered the ball and chain to human progress that makes people believe we will never change.